 Empanadas, just like in Argentina, are folded pastries (not sweet!) filled with vegetables or meat or fish or other things.
 In Chile, they are usually bigger than in Argentina.
 They are often served as an appetizer before the meal.
 Served piping hot, so be careful when you bite into it.

-There is a war between Chile and Peru over who makes the “real” pisco sour.
+There is a (cultural) war between Chile and Peru over who makes the “real” pisco sour.
 The good thing about that is that you can simply not care and conclude that you must try several variants of both.
 Pisco is a spirit distilled from wine, a bit like cognac, but much more like a young and fruity brandy without barrel ageing.
 A good measure of pisco, not quite as much lemon juice, and sugar.
 Chilled with ice, vigorously shaken, and strained off the ice.
 Sometimes an egg-white is added before shaking.
 Perfect in the afternoon or before dinner.
 There’s even a pisco with a coca leaf in the bottle.

 Wikipedia has a good article on Chilean food.